rawpython/remi/README.md

 python widgets_overview_app.py
 ```

-we recommend installing remi into a virtualenv.
+we recommend installing RemI into a virtualenv.
 Remi is not yet API stable.

 RemI
 ===
-Platform independent python gui library.
+Platform independent Python GUI library.
 In less than 100 Kbytes of source code, perfect for your diet.

 ![Alt text](https://raw.githubusercontent.com/dddomodossola/remi/master/remi/res/screenshot.png "Widgets overview")

-It allows to create platform independent GUI with python.
-The entire gui will be shown in the browser because it is represented in HTML.
-You have to write NO HTML code, because the library itself converts the python code automatically in HTML.
+RemI enables developers to create platform independent GUI with Python.
+The entire GUI is converted to HTML and is rendered in your browser. **No HTML** is required, RemI automatically translates your Python code into HTML.
 When your app starts, it starts a webserver that will be accessible on your network.

-Why another gui lib?
-Kivy, PyQT and PyGObject all require native code for the host operating system, which means installing or compiling large dependencies.
-Remi needs only a web browser to show your GUI.

 These widgets are available:
 - Widget : like an empty panel